-\ A grade of "C" or better is required.
+A grade of "C" or better is required.

-Humanities and Fine Arts & Social and Behavioral Sciences 12 Semester Hours
+Humanities and Fine Arts & Social and Behavioral Sciences & Communications 12 Semester Hours

-- One course must be chosen from Humanities & Fine Arts. - One course must be chosen from the Social and Behavioral Sciences. - 12 credit hours must be general education credits (IAI GECC) from the lists below. - · If two courses are selected in a field, a two-semester sequence in the same discipline is recommended. - · It is encouraged to select one course in either the Humanities and Fine Arts or the Social and Behavioral Sciences that emphasizes non-Western cultures or minority cultures within the United States. - ECON 112 Principles of Economics II is required for Industrial Engineering and recommended for other Engineering specialties.
+- One course must be chosen from Humanities & Fine Arts. - One course must be chosen from the Social and Behavioral Sciences. - 12 credit hours must be general education credits (IAI GECC) from the lists below. - If two courses are selected in a field, a two-semester sequence in the same discipline is recommended. - ECON 112 Principles of Economics II (Micro) is required for Industrial Engineering and recommended for other Engineering specialties.